Home Download Orders Contact

 • Disable - deactivates backup server automatic updates

-• Notify me but don’t download updates - the program will, at a given time, check if a newer program version is available online.
-If a newer version is available, a warning will be recorded in the Log Event, stating that the installed version is not up to date.
+• Notify me but don't download updates - the program will, at a given time, check if a newer program version is available online.
+If a newer version is available, a warning will be recorded in the Event Log, stating that the installed version is not up to date.

 • Automatically download and install updates - the program will, at a given time, check if a newer program version is available online.
 If a newer version is available, the program will automatically download and install the update.
 The program update process can be postponed if the program is performing other tasks or the user is working on the computer.